 containing the STDOUT of the scripts, the STDOUT can be inspected through the Orchest UI.

-/data directory (which is the mounted
+/data directory is actually the mounted

-the project directory (for reproducibility reasons) and therefore would copy all the data.
+(for reproducibility reasons) and therefore would copy all the data.

 The pipeline definition file

-pipeline.orchest above defines the
+pipeline.orchest in the directory

-structure of the pipeline.
+structure above defines the structure of the pipeline.
 For example:

 As you can see the pipeline steps point to the corresponding files: